mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

   report("Mark", "yellow", "orange") // Mark likes yellow and orange }
 ```

+If the values to be passed to a variadic function
+are already in a variable that holds a slice,
+follow the variable name with an ellipsis.
+If they are in an array, first create a slice over it.
+For example, `values[:]...`.

 Functions can return zero or more values.
 When there are no return values, the list of return types is omitted.